 Biomedical Engineering Cell, Tissue and Fluids Lab

-This lab was intentionally designed to serve as a multipurpose teaching facility to support fundamental curricular objectives that include cell and tissue biomechanical concepts covered in Functional Anatomy, core biology concepts presented in the Cell and Molecular Biology for Engineers course sequence and integrated functionality associated with a variety of human tissues, organs and organ systems in System Physiology II.
+The lab was intentionally designed to serve as a multipurpose teaching facility to support fundamental curricular objectives that include cell and tissue biomechanical concepts covered in Intro to Musculoskeletal Biomechanics, chemical and physical properties of biological materials discussed in Intro to Biomaterials Science and integrated functionality associated with a variety of human tissues, organs and organ systems presented in Systems Physiology I, II.

 The Biomechanics/Biomaterials lab offered in the spring of the 2nd year has a significant component in which the quantification of material properties and cell-material interactions covered in the Biomaterials course is applied.
 Students perform stress-strain analysis of cartilage models in compression and cell adhesion studies on surfaces coated with a variety of molecules.

 Courses that are hosted in this facility include:

 - BIME-181 Intro to Biomedical Engineering